State of Washington Classified Job Specification

-As a Qualified Mental Retardation Professional (OMRP), maintains compliance with Federal IMR and CAP regulations;
+As a Qualified Mental Retardation Professional (QMRP), maintains compliance with Federal IMR and CAP regulations;

 Develops corrective action plans and reports in response to evaluations Quality Improvement AFH visits and other audits; assists contractor to comply with contract, and takes appropriate actions;